 Do you need to know how big the typical afghans are?
-Below I have given you the sizes for typical afghans.
-Also, I have given you mattress sizes for those wishing this information.
+Below, I have provided the sizes for typical afghans.
+Additionally, I have provided you with mattress sizes for those who are interested in this information.

 Like the Crochet Spectrum Afghan, get the free pattern!

-If you need to figure out stitch counts to make these sizes, this is solely dependent on you.
-Typically, I chain until I hit the width or length of the project I want by measuring it directly to my bed or an established blanket.
+If you need to determine stitch counts to achieve these sizes, it is solely up to you.
+Typically, I chain until I reach the desired width or length of the project by measuring it directly against my bed or an established blanket.

 If you are working with multiple sets, you have to figure that out by counting the multiples out as you go.
-For example, say I want a 70″ wide afghan and I have multiples of 9 + 2.
-I could from 1 – 9 as I chain over and over and over.
-Once I get to the length I need, I just add 2 at the end.
-This way, I can ensure my multiple counts will be right without the worry of a calculator.
+For example, say I want a 70" wide afghan and I have multiples of 9 + 2.
+I count from 1 to 9, as I chain.... over and over.
+Once I reach the desired length, I add 2 at the end.
+This way, I can ensure that my multiple counts are correct without worrying about a calculator.

 Pattern Suggestions